gomcptest

 gomcptest: Proof of Concept for MCP with Custom Host

-This project is a proof of concept (POC) demonstrating how to implement a Model Context Protocol (MCP) with a custom-built host.
+This project is a proof of concept (POC) demonstrating how to implement a Model Context Protocol (MCP) with a custom-built host to play with agentic systems.
 The code is primarily written from scratch to provide a clear understanding of the underlying mechanisms.

 Project Structure